acaloiaro/documentation/search.md

 Sometimes you don't have a rectangle to work with, but rather you have a point on earth&mdash;for example, your location coordinates&mdash;and a maximum distance within which acceptable results can be located.

-In this example, you want to find all YMCA locations within a 35-kilometer radius of a location in Ontario, Canada.
+In this example, you want to find all YMCA locations within a 35-kilometer radius of a location in39
+* YMCA, Forest City, IA
+40
+* YMCA, Fargo, ND
+41
+* YMCA, Taipei, Taipei City
+42
+* YMCA, Orpington, Greater London
+43
+* YMCA, Frisco, TX
+44
+* YMCA, Jefferson, OH
+45
+* YMCA, Belleville, IL
+46
+​39
+* YMCA, Forest City, IA
+40
+* YMCA, Fargo, ND
+41
+* YMCA, Taipei, Taipei City
+42
+* YMCA, Orpington, Greater London
+43
+* YMCA, Frisco, TX
+44
+* YMCA, Jefferson, OH
+45
+* YMCA, Belleville, IL
+46
+​39
+* YMCA, Forest City, IA
+40
+* YMCA, Fargo, ND
+41
+* YMCA, Taipei, Taipei City
+42
+* YMCA, Orpington, Greater London
+43
+* YMCA, Frisco, TX
+44
+* YMCA, Jefferson, OH
+45
+* YMCA, Belleville, IL
+46
+​ Ontario, Canada.
 This time, you can use the `boundary.circle.*` parameter group, where `boundary.circle.lat` and `boundary.circle.lon` is your location in Ontario and `boundary.circle.radius` is the acceptable distance from that location.
 Note that the `boundary.circle.radius` parameter is always specified in kilometers.

 > [/v1/search?text=YMCA&__boundary.circle.lon=-79.186484&boundary.circle.lat=43.818156&boundary.circle.radius=35__](https://pelias.github.io/compare/#/v1/search%3Fboundary.circle.lon=-79.186484&boundary.circle.lat=43.818156&boundary.circle.radius=35&text=ymca)